 Mungo Man and Mungo Lady, New South Wales

 While most Australians are familiar with this story, few know much about the place they were found: the extraordinary Mungo National Park, in the Willandra Lakes Region World Heritage Area of Western New South Wales.
-Few places in Australia feel as ancient as this remote corner of south-west NSW, a place where geology and history combine, where humans hunted megafauna beside vast outback lakes.
+Few places in Australia feel as ancient as this remote corner of south-west NSW, a place where geology and history combine, where an aboriginal person hunted megafauna beside vast outback lakes.
 Visit and marvel at the remains of ancient megafauna and this incredibly long Aboriginal history, in a place of stunning natural beauty.

 Geology and history of the Willandra Lakes: